Robotics for extreme environments

 The Manchester labs have test facilities for ground (wheeled and legged) and aerial robots including a reconfigurable testing arena and flight cage with tracking systems for external validation.
 REELs facilities include a large warehouse space which affords an ideal area for creating larger scale variable test scenarios for ground-based and aerial robots, in addition to housing a 12 m3 water tank for aquatic robot testing scenarios.

-Our School leads the following two EPSRC programmes:
+Our Department leads the following two EPSRC programmes:

 - Robotics and Artificial Intelligence for Nuclear (RAIN) Hub